User-created data source: Spark SQL

 The display name for the data source.

-Enter a name without special characters or leading or trailing spaces.
+Enter a descriptive name.
+The name cannot contain special characters or leading or trailing spaces.

 Database address

-The IP address or domain name of the Spark SQL database host.
+The IP address or domain name of the Spark SQL database.

 Port